 - Affordability: Next to hotels of an equivalent price, you’ll almost always get better value for money with an Airbnb.
 Especially if you’re travelling with lots of other guests!

 - Airbnb Experiences: It’s not just about awesome places to stay.
 Airbnb offers experiences that can really help you get to know your vacation destination.
-We’ll look at them a little more in depth later.
+I’ll look at them a little more in-depth later.